streamnative/pulsar-hub/connectors/debezium-mongodb-source/2.5.0/debezium-mongodb-source.md

 id: "debezium-mongodb-source"
 ---

-The Debezium source connector pulls messages from MongDB and persists the messages to Pulsar topics.
+The Debezium source connector pulls messages from MongoDB and persists the messages to Pulsar topics.

 # Configuration